Dr Bridgette Wessels

 Room: Elmfield, LG23 | Telephone: 0114 222 6416 (external), 26416 (internal)

-I am Director of the Interdisciplinary Research in Socio-Digital Worlds (IRiS) research stream: see http://www.shef.ac.uk/icoss/streams/iris.html and http://www.sheffield.ac.uk/icoss/streams/iris-ypiee.html
+She is Director of the Interdisciplinary Research in Socio-Digital Worlds (IRiS) research stream: see http://www.sheffield.ac.uk/icoss/streams/iris and http://www.sheffield.ac.uk/icoss/streams/iris-ypiee.

-I have been awarded the title of Visiting Scholar to pursue research activities in the School of Letters, Arts and Media, Faculty of Arts and Social Sciences, University of Sydney.
+She has been awarded the title of Visiting Scholar to pursue research activities in the School of Letters, Arts and Media, Faculty of Arts and Social Sciences, University of Sydney.
+She is also Guest Professor at the University of Linnaeus, Sweden.

 |Funded Research Projects|